 For more information, visit U.S. Embassy in Mexico: Death of a U.S. Citizen

 There are about 16 species of venomous rattlesnakes here in Baja.
 They are typically not aggressive unless cornered or surprised.
 While a snake bite almost never results in serious harm or death, it’s important to learn how to avoid them, and what to do if you do get bitten.
 Read.
-What to do if you are bitten by a rattlesnake - link to PDF provided.
+What to do if you are bitten by a rattlesnake.

 Several thousand cases of Dengue Fever have been reported in Baja California Sur in the last decade.
 Most of the reported cases are in the highly populated areas of Los Cabos and La Paz.
-To learn more, read Dengue Fever – Symptoms and Prevention - Link to PDF provided.
+To learn more, read Dengue Fever – Symptoms and Prevention.